What is Domain Warming and how does it affect Email Deliverability?

 Email Volume

 While planning the domain warming process, marketers send a lower number of emails from the domain.
-But they often find it challenging to determine the right email volume.
+However, they often find it challenging to determine the right email volume.
 Most marketers determine the right email volume using analytics.
 Analytics makes them decide the number of emails being delivered to the recipient’s inbox instead of going to the spam folder.

 Email Cadence

 Marketers lack the option to follow any preset rules or standards while deciding the frequency of emails to be sent from a new domain.
-But they ensure that the email service providers do not suspect their activities by not sending emails every day.
+However, they ensure that the email service providers do not suspect their activities by not sending emails every day.
 Many marketers these days set the email cadence at three days while initiating the domain warming process.

 Recipients